 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
-There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
+There is currently over $30 billion in asbestos trust funds, set up for those who are victims of asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Defoe Shipbuilding Company History

 Established in 1905 between a partnership by two brothers and a brother in law, Defoe Shipbuilding Company started out under the name Defoe Boat and Motor Works.

-By 1917, however, Defoe Shipbuilding Company expanded after it was given a contract by the United States Navy to build five Spent Tornado Chasers.
+By 1917, Defoe Shipbuilding Company expanded after given a contract by the United States Navy to build five Spent Tornado Chasers.

-When World War II began, most of the shipbuilding company’s focus was primarily devoted into the war effort.
+When World War II began, most of the shipbuilding company’s focus was primarily devoted to the war effort.
 The shipbuilding company created a total of 11 destroyer transports, 13 destroyer escorts, four Auk-class minesweepers, over 150 ships, a patrol craft, and a multitude of landing crafts.

 Asbestos Use at Defoe Shipbuilding

 The danger of workers developing asbestosis was a concern in particular, especially for those who worked on and/or installed pipes and for those who worked in and around vessels.

 The U.S. Maritime Commission created a report in order to warn shipbuilding companies of its dangers and to recommend that workers use protective gear while working.

-Employees and contractors at Defoe Shipbuilding Company worked daily around these products, and were not provided proper ventilation.
-In turn, they were constantly breathing in dust and asbestos fibers.
+Employees and contractors at Defoe Shipbuilding Company worked daily around these products and were not provided proper ventilation.
+They were constantly breathing in dust and asbestos fibers.